boubouleuh/Nickel-BeamMP-Plugin/README.md

     `/grantrole administrator yourUsernameHere` Yes, replace "yourUsernameHere" with your username.

     You can also use this command to add Moderators and other roles.
+Use `/listroles` to see all available roles.

 ## Commands